Rotary Masked Autoencoders are Versatile Learners: Discussion

 Our tests on position reconstruction demonstrate that care must be taken when working with learned embeddings.
 Given how prominent the \texttt{[CLS]} token is when working with Transformer Encoders, our results are relevant for a multitude of models, including RoFormer~\cite{DBLP:journals/ijon/SuALPBL24}.

 \textbf{Limitations:} RoPE in \method{} has some additional computational overhead if the positions are different with each forward pass, e.g., with any continuous irregular time-series.
-If positions stay constant, however, as in images, the overhead becomes negligible. \method{} is not well suited for very long sequences, as it uses standard Attention which has $O(n^{2})$ memory complexity with regards to sequence length.
+If positions stay constant, however, as in images, the overhead becomes negligible.
+For details on the additional compute incurred by continuous RoPE, see \apref{sec:compute}. \method{} is also not well suited for very long sequences, as it uses standard Attention which has $O(n^{2})$ memory complexity with regards to sequence length.
 Lastly, \method{}'s ability to perform on extrapolation tasks is limited, as discussed in Sec. \ref{sec:extrap_limitation}.

 \textbf{Broader and Societal Impact:} We believe that \method{}'s flexibility can extend representation learning to scientific fields where it may not have been easily adopted thus far, e.g., similar to what we showed with the ELAsTiCC Challenge.
 The potential for the misuse of \method{} is similar to that of MAE and other foundational models.